 - both parts of your photo card driving licence (check your appointment letter for details - if you don't take both parts of your licence your test may not take place and you may lose your fee)

-- your signed driving licence and photographic identification, if you have an old-style GB paper licence
+- your signed driving licence with photographic identification

 - your motorcycle manoeuvres test pass certificate (for a motorcycle test)

-- you Compulsory Basic Training (CBT) certificate for the relevant test category (for a motorcycle manoeuvres test and an on-road motorcycle test)
+- your Compulsory Basic Training (CBT) certificate for the relevant test category (for a motorcycle manoeuvres test and an on-road motorcycle test)

-Further information relating to CBT can be found at:
+Further information about CBT can be found at: